WorkflowCenter-Repositories/SAMTools-Picard-Task/README.md

 # SAMTools-Picard-Task
-##Repository for SAMTolls-index Task of Sequence Cleaning Workflow
+##Repository for SAMTools-index Task of Sequence Cleaning Workflow

 ###How to deploy the task:
 - Clone this repository to your machine